Ricordy/SL-SmartContracts/README.md

 SLLevels is the 3rd contract from the  inheritance schema.

-- Every level related function is implemented here, also the modifiers and getters
+- Every level-related function is implemented here, as the modifiers and getters
-- no function can be called externally outside another later created in the schema
+- No function can be called externally outside another later created in the schema
 - Doesn’t store info.

-**Contract Deployment :**
+**Contract Deployment:**

 1. This contract should not be deployed by itself, it should rather be imported by the next contract in the list, SLPuzzles.

 **Logic for buying a membership card**

-1. This functions cannot be called, they are called later by user callable function.
+1. These functions cannot be called, they are called later by user callable function.
 2. This action happens through:

 ```solidity